Vertical configuration spaces and their homology: Homological stability

 \begin{defi} The \emph{weight} of a ray partition $\Q$ is defined as

 \end{defi}

 In the following we state three lemmata and postpone their proofs to the next subsection. \begin{lem} Let $Z\in \tV$.
 There is a unique ray partition, called $\Q^Z$, which is witnessed by $Z$ and has maximal weight among all ray partitions witnessed by $Z$.
-(If $q=1$, we have moreover that $\Sigma(\Q^Z)=\Sigma$.) \end{lem} \begin{defi} Given a ray partition $\Q$, we denote by $W_\Q\subset \tV$ the subspace containing all points $z$ with $\Q^Z=\Q$ (see \textsc{Lemma \ref{lem:rayz}}).
+(If $q=1$, we have moreover that $\Sigma(\Q^Z)=\Sigma$.) \end{lem}